trimstray/nginx-admins-handbook/doc/RULES.md

   > Regular expressions are tested sequentially and therefore are the slowest method and are non-scalable.
 For these reasons, it is better to use exact names where possible.

+  From official documentation:

+  > _A wildcard name may contain an asterisk only on the name’s start or end, and only on a dot border.
+The names `www.*.example.org` and `w*.example.org` are invalid. [...]
+A special wildcard name in the form `.example.org` can be used to match both the exact name `example.org` and the wildcard name `*.example.org`._

+  > _The name `*.example.org` matches not only `www.example.org` but `www.sub.example.org` as well._

+  > _To use a regular expression, the server name must start with the tilde character. [...] otherwise it will be treated as an exact name, or if the expression contains an asterisk, as a wildcard name (and most likely as an invalid one).
+Do not forget to set `^` and `$` anchors.
+They are not required syntactically, but logically.
+Also note that domain name dots should be escaped with a backslash.
+A regular expression containing the characters `{` and `}` should be quoted._

 ###### Example

 Not recommended configuration: